IHTSDO/snomed-publish/lib/closure/README.md

 This library provides an API for creating the transitive closure of an ontology's isA statements

-The API has a single method in class [TransitiveClosureAlgorithm](src/main/java/com/ihtsdo/snomed/service/TransitiveClosureAlgorithm.java) with this signature:
+The API has a single method in class [TransitiveClosureAlgorithm](/lib/closure/src/main/java/com/ihtsdo/snomed/service/TransitiveClosureAlgorithm.java) with this signature:

     public void runAlgorithm(Collection<Concept> concepts, OntologySerialiser serialiser)

 This method will generate all transitive closures for all isA statements for a set of input concepts.

-The transitive closures are written out to an outputfile using an [OntologySerialiser](/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/OntologySerialiser.java)
+The transitive closures are written out to an outputfile using an [OntologySerialiser](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/OntologySerialiser.java).

+You can access the OntologySerialisers through the [SerialiserFactory](/lib/importexport/src/main/java/com/ihtsdo/snomed/service/serialiser/SerialiserFactory.java)

 Example usage (Java 7):